-Any health and safety concerns should be brought to the attention of the Departmental Health and Safety Coordinator or the College Health and Safety Office.
+Any health and safety concerns should be brought to the attention of the School Manager or the College Health and Safety Office.

 It is likely that most activities will take place on College premises.
 However, the principles contained in the above section will apply to students undertaking duties off campus.
+Rehearsals and concerts on campus sometimes end late at night.
+In such cases you are encouraged to avoid walking alone through secluded parts of campus.